 These ERCOT Pilot Project participation limits will be enforced as part of ERCOT’s review of a QSE’s submission for participation.

 When participation exceeds 80% of the limits described above, ERCOT shall review with the ADER Task Force any reliability concerns with potential increases in the ERCOT Pilot Project participation limits.
-ERCOT may increase any of the imposed participation limits, at its sole discretion and in consultation with the ADER Task Forces, after evaluating performance during the Pilot Project.
+ERCOT may increase any of the imposed participation limits, at its sole discretion and in consultation with the ADER Task Force, after evaluating performance during the Pilot Project.
 Such increases will not be considered amendments to this Governing Document, and therefore will not require approval by the ERCOT Board.

 There may be other limitations on ADERs to be established by DSPs due to reliability concerns that will also be evaluated and addressed as the ADERs details are submitted to DSPs for their acknowledgement.